rdlowrey/auryn/README.md

 versions of PHP, instead of directly depending on PHPUnit, Auryn instead depends on simple-phpunit.

-After doing composer update, you need to tell simple-phpunit to install an PHPUnit for you:
+After doing composer update, you need to tell simple-phpunit to install PHPUnit:

 ```bash
 vendor/bin/simple-phpunit install